Children's vision screening

-The test, known as pre-school orthoptic vision screening, checks for reduced vision in one or both eyes.
+The test checks for reduced vision in one or both eyes.
 It can also reveal other eye conditions.

-If left undiagnosed or untreated, eye conditions can cause problems with the way your child’s eyes work together.
+Eye conditions can cause problems with the way your child’s eyes work together if left undiagnosed or untreated.

-Early detection means treatment can be started quickly to help your child begin school with the best vision possible.
+Early detection means treatment can be started quickly.
+This will help your child begin school with the best vision possible.

-Even if your child passes the pre-school orthoptic vision screening, they should still have their eyes examined by a local community optometrist (optician) once a year.
+Even if your child passes screening, they should still have their eyes examined by an optometrist (optician) once a year.
 This will check the health of their eyes and look for signs of other health problems.

-Children under 16 are entitled to a free NHS funded eye examination every year and are also eligible for an NHS optical voucher helps towards the cost of glasses or contact lenses.
+Children under 16 are entitled to a free NHS funded eye examination every year.
+They’re also eligible for an NHS optical voucher.
+This helps towards the cost of glasses or contact lenses.

 Why is the pre-school orthoptic vision test important?

-It's very important for children to have their eyes tested.
-Your child's vision develops rapidly after birth, and anything that interrupts this development can lead to visual impairment in later life, particularly if the child was to lose sight in one eye due to trauma or other eye conditions.
+It’s very important for children to have their eyes tested.
+Your child’s vision develops rapidly after birth.
+Anything that interrupts this development can lead to visual impairment in later life.

 Children rarely complain of having poor vision in one or both eyes, because they don’t know any different.
-Problems can easily go unnoticed, especially when it only affects one eye.
+Problems can go unnoticed, especially when it only affects 1 eye.
+A problem with 1 eye means your child could struggle if they lose the sight in the other eye.

-The pre-school screening programme is vital for detecting amblyopia (lazy eye) and other visual problems as early as possible.
+Pre-school orthoptic vision screening is vital for detecting amblyopia (lazy eye) and other visual problems as early as possible.

 If the test does reveal sight problems, early treatment will lead to better results for your child.
-By having the test, you can be confident your child will start school with the best possible vision.
+By having the test, you can be confident your child will have the best possible vision.

 About the test

-The test is usually carried out by an orthoptist specially trained in testing children’s eyes.
-In some health board areas, health care assistants have been trained by orthoptists to carry out the vision test.
+Screening is usually carried out by an orthoptist who’s trained in testing children’s eyes.
+In some health board areas, health care assistants have been trained to carry out the vision test.
 However, all other tests are carried out by an orthoptist.

-All staff involved in testing children are part of the Protecting Vulnerable Groups (PVG) membership scheme managed and delivered by Disclosure Scotland.
+All staff involved in pre-school orthopic vision screening are part of the Protecting Vulnerable Groups (PVG) membership scheme managed and delivered by Disclosure Scotland.

 Screening invitation

-Vision screening is offered to children registered with a GP in all NHS Scotland health boards.
-Roughly 60,000 children a year are tested through See4School.
+Pre-school orthoptic vision screening is offered to children registered with a GP in all NHS Scotland health boards.
+Roughly 60,000 children a year are tested through the screening programme.

-Depending on your health board's policy, your child will be tested at one of the following 3 locations:
+Depending on your health board’s policy, your child will be screened at 1 of the following 3 locations:

-In most health board areas orthoptists carry out visits to local nurseries/schools, both privately-owned and council.
+In most health board areas, orthoptists carry out visits to local nurseries/schools.
+This includes both privately-owned and council nurseries and schools.

 An opt-out consent policy operates.
-If you do not want your child to be tested, you must inform the health board, or your child's nursery/school if they're being tested there.
-If you don't opt out, your child may still be tested.
+If you do not want your child to be screened, you must inform the health board.
+If your child’s being screened at nursery or school, you should inform them.
+If you don’t opt out, your child may still be tested.

 Taking the test

-They may look at small pictures, follow a light, or look at a 3D picture.
+They may look at small pictures, follow a light and look at a 3D picture.

 These tests are child friendly and your child does not need to know their letters.